selectize/selectize.js/docs/usage.md

 	<tr>
 		<td valign="top"><code>render</code></td>
 		<td valign="top">
 			Custom rendering functions.
-Each function should accept two arguments: `data` and `escape` and return HTML (string) with a single root element.
+Each function should accept two arguments: <code>data</code> and <code>escape</code> and return HTML (string) with a single root element.
-			The `escape` argument is a function that takes a string and escapes all special HTML characters.
+			The <code>escape</code> argument is a function that takes a string and escapes all special HTML characters.
 			This is very important to use to prevent XSS vulnerabilities.
 			<table width="100%">
 				<tr>